skiptoniam/ppmData/readme.md

 writeRaster(tassie_preds, filename="./data_files/tassie_predictors.tif", options="INTERLEAVE=BAND", overwrite=TRUE)
 ```

-Now that we have environmental, social and inferstructural layers that could be meaningful to describe the distribution of *Victaphanta lampra*, we can used the distribution of other Rhytididae species and the covariates that might inform sighting processes to develop a model, that can be used as a covariate to inform *s*(*z*).
+Now that we have environmental, social and infrastructural layers that could be meaningful to describe the distribution of *Victaphanta lampra*, we can used the distribution of other Rhytididae species and the covariates that might inform sighting processes to develop a model, that can be used as a covariate to inform *s*(*z*).
 Yay.

 ``` r
 library(qrbp)